Begin in a friendly way when you approach a disagreement

 Common Questions

-Question: How do I “begin friendly” in a text or email where tone is hard to convey?
+Question: How do I begin friendly in a text or email where tone is hard to convey?

-Answer: Great question.
-It’s all about your opening line.
+Answer: It’s all about your opening line.
 Start with a positive or neutral statement.
 “Thanks for sending this over,” or “I’ve been thinking about your proposal,” or even just using their name.
 Avoid launching straight into the problem or the disagreement.